National Institute on Aging: co-funding scheme

 UK-US collaborative funding in the biology of ageing

-The funders wish to encourage high quality, innovative collaborative research to advance the understanding in the biology ageing in the following specific topic areas only (ref 1):
+To encourage UK-US collaborative research to advance the understanding in the biology ageing.

 - Age-related effects of diet on bacteria and gut health – Discovering how interactions between nutrition, the gut microbiota and host tissues influence health in later life

 - Ageing bladder and bowel – The underpinning biology and physiology of the ageing bladder and bowel, and the maintenance of homeostasis and function throughout the lifecourse

 - Age-related changes in circadian rhythms and sleep – How the ageing process affects circadian/biological rhythms and sleep, and implications for health and wellbeing in later life

 - Understanding the mechanisms by which physical activity and sedentary behaviour effect the ageing process across the lifecourse and impact on health in later life

 Application downloads (for reference only)

 You may need to download additional plug-ins to open this file.